List of The Lion King (franchise) characters: King Joe

 King Joe is a comic book character in The Lion King book A False Ancestor as he is a rogue stranger who lurks in the Pride Lands.
 He tricked Simba by saying that he was the great-great-great-grandfather of the current king, which is Mufasa.
 He later saves Simba from a river from nearly getting eaten by an alligator.
 After he saved Simba, he was never mentioned or seen again.
 He bears a similar mane and appearance to Nuka.

 Introduced in the Hakuna Matata magazine

 Kataka

 Kataka is a meerkat who appears in the story called Falling in Love.
 She is part of a meerkat colony that lives in the same oasis that Timon and Pumbaa reside in.

 Zak

 Zak is a zebra who appears in a story called Falling in Love.
 He resides in the same oasis as Timon and Pumbaa.
 Timon enlisted Zak to help get Kataka back to her colony.

 Growler

 Growler is a young warthog who appears in a story called Pumbaa's New Friends.
 He is part of the warthog sounder that lives in the same oasis as Timon and Pumbaa.
 He considered Pumbaa a disgrace to all warthogs when his mother befriended Pumbaa.
 After Simba and Timon expose Growler's plot to dispose of Pumbaa, Growler's mother called Growler a disgrace and banished him from her sounder.

+Introduced in Mufasa: The Lion King

+Masego's Pride

+Mufasa (voiced by James Earl Jones in the films, Gary Anthony Williams in The Lion Guard and Aaron Pierre in Mufasa: The Lion King) is the overarching protagonist of The Lion King franchise.
+He is Scar's older brother, Sarabi's mate, Simba's father, Nala's father-in-law, and Kion and Kiara's paternal grandfather who is introduced as the King of the Pride Lands.
+The outstanding queen Uru of the Pride Lands alongside the brave King Ahadi are Mufasa's parents.
+His brother Scar's original name is Askari/Taka.
+Scar was a nice cub but turned sour when he noticed Mufasa was going to be future king and King Ahadi spent extra time with him to teach him about ruling the lands.
+The name "Mufasa" has an unknown origin, previously attributed to a fictional language called Manazoto.
+Mufasa is depicted as a just, wise, and responsible leader, a gentle but firm father, and a strong and fierce protector when sufficiently provoked.
+In The Lion King, he teaches Simba what a king is supposed to be, and how the king is responsible for protecting and maintaining the delicate balance of the ecosystem, and mediate problems between its creatures.
+However, Mufasa is killed after being thrown into a blue wildebeest stampede by Scar while rescuing Simba.
+He returns years later as a spirit in the clouds to encourage an older Simba to return to the Pride Lands and reclaim his rightful throne.